A toaster is an essential item in any kitchen, but like most electrical gadgets they pose a risk if used incorrectly.

 - The best toaster to buy is one that you purchase from a retailer you know and trust, like a well known High Street name.
 Avoid third party sellers on online marketplaces.

 - Whichever toaster you buy, make sure you register it with the manufacturer so if something does go wrong, they can contact you easily.

 - If you’re buying online, don’t rely on reviews as these can be faked by unscrupulous sellers.

 - When buying a new toaster, always buy from a reputable dealer, and follow the manufacturer’s instructions on using and cleaning.

 - Always register a new toaster with the manufacturer.
 That way you can be contacted easily if a safety notice or recall is required.
 While the chances of a faulty product causing serious damage are small, the risk is still there and returning a faulty product or ordering its repair is very easy to do.
-To register all your appliances, regardless of age, visit Register My Appliance.
+To register all your appliances, regardless of age, visit our Product Registration page.

 - Use our free online Product Recall checker to see if your toaster or any other electrical items have been recalled.